corecorecorecore/demoChecker/README.md

 python main.py

-proxies in all.txt, it will write to alive.txt
+proxies in all.txt, it will write to valid.txt
 ```

-!! thanks to https://github.com/SparkOfSkill/PythonProxyChecker for the source !!